oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-weaponizing-a-logitech-mouse.md

 ## Saving a macro/profile

 In order to fully demonstrate the delivery method we need to save the mouse profile in the on-board memory.
 To do so we go back to the main menu and click the chipset icon that says "On-board Memory Mode: Off" to turn it on.
-Note: This procedure will be repeated after each new macro or modification.
+_Note: This procedure will be repeated after each new macro or modification._

 <video src="/assets/mousehack/videos/lghub_save_profile.mp4" type="video/mp4" width="100%" controls></video>

 # Demonstration

-The main topic of this research is not AV evasion, endpoint detection, lets mess around with Windows defender.
+The main topic of this research is not AV evasion, endpoint detection or lets mess around with Windows defender.
 The focus is on showing that we are used to put USB drives and keyboards under suspicion, while leaving out an equally relevant device and attack vector - the mouse.

 With that said, the following examples are not focused on special payloads that remain undetected by latest version of AVs, but to show how easy it is to setup an over the shelf device to gain access to a victim's machine with a simple enough user interface.
 The limits on what can be achieved depend on multiple factors such as the target system, installed software & security controls, but the potential is huge.